 The debate around this potential amendment really comes down to one key thing: how much weight should leadership give towards protecting the integrity of the games, versus the strict safety of the players?

 Do NCAA college football fans really care about college football rules or do they just want to watch their team play a great game?
 Who knows?
-Fans do want to support their team by wearing their college team apparel during the season and off season too.
-For those interested in custom college jerseys you can read more here at: http://recreationandsportsworld.com/college/create-your-own-custom-college-football-jersey
+One thing we know for sure is that fans do want to support their team by wearing their college team apparel during the season and off season too.
+For those interested in personalized college jerseys you can read more here at: http://recreationandsportsworld.com/college/create-your-own-custom-college-football-jersey

 As the 2016-17 college football bowl season was winding down, only two teams still had perfect records.
 One of those teams was a highly unlikely one, the Western Michigan Broncos.
 Out of the Mid-American Conference, the Broncos finished the regular season with a record of 13-0.